NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/knowledge_level_agent_type_specification.md

 These properties are complemented by a larger model that is being developed to support a more detailed representation of evidence and provenance metadata, and will be documented elsewhere.

-The scope of this initial specification covers only **Agent Type** and **Knowledge Level** metadata - which describes the type of knowledge expressed in an edge based on type of agent that originally generated a statement of knowledge encoded in an Edge, and the level of knowledge expressed in an Edge.
-It is complemented by a [Supplemental Guidance document](https://docs.google.com/document/d/140dtM5CjWM97JiBRdAmDT-9IKqHoOj-xbE_5TWkdYqg/edit) that provides detailed examples implementation support.
+The scope of this initial specification covers only **Agent Type** and **Knowledge Level** metadata - which describes the type of knowledge expressed in an edge based on the type of agent that originally generated a statement of knowledge encoded in an Edge, and the level of knowledge expressed in an Edge.
+It is complemented by a [Supplemental Guidance document](https://docs.google.com/document/d/140dtM5CjWM97JiBRdAmDT-9IKqHoOj-xbE_5TWkdYqg/edit) that provides detailed examples and implementation support.

 ## Biolink properties and enumerations
-Biolink defines hte following properties and enumerations for classifying agent type and knowledge level, which are used to annotate individual edges in knowledge graphs.
+Biolink defines the following properties and enumerations for classifying agent type and knowledge level, which are used to annotate individual edges in knowledge graphs.

 ### Agent Type
 **Biolink Edge Property**: